stoneyzjw/snippetbox/README.md

 The next step is to add a **newTemplateData()** helper method to our application, which will return a **templateData** struct initialized with the current year.

+## Custom template functions

+In the last part of this section about templating and dynamic data, I'd like to explain how to create your own custom functions to use in Go templtes.

+To illustrate this, let's create a custom **humanDate()** function which outputs datatimes in a nice 'humanized' format like 02 Jan 2022 at 15:04, instead of outputing dates in the default format of 2022-01-02 15:04:00 +0000 UTC like we are currently

+There are two steps to do this:
+1. We need to create a template.FuncMap object containing the custom **humanDate()** function
+2. We need to use the **template.Funcs()** method to register this before parsing the templates.